 - Play Kitchens and Food.
 Role playing what happens in a kitchen will encourage your child to use verbs.
 As they play with the food they will understand and use concepts like ‘in’ ‘on’ and ‘under’.
-I am a big fan of the Melissa and Doug Shopping Trolley, Le Toy Van Kitchen and the Goki wooden lollipops.
+I am a big fan of the Goki wooden lollipops.

 - Dolls Houses.
 It’s easy to memorise words but not know how to use them functionally.
 Having a dolls house will encourage your child to figure out how to use words around the dolls and their living, functionally.
-Below is Sweetheart Cottage from Le Toy Van and Melissa and Doug’s Fold and Go Dollshouse
+Below is Melissa and Doug’s Fold and Go Dollshouse

 - Tools and Tool Sets.
 As your child gets engrossed in playing, they will start expressing verbally what they are doing.
-These chunky wooden ones from Small Foot Designs are lovely for little hands to hold and use.
+Whether it’s a tool belt or a tool box, I’m sure both would be well received.

 - Dress up Puzzles.
 These types of puzzles help your child verbalise items of clothing and body parts.
-Melissa and Doug make gorgeous wooden magnetic dolls that come with a variety of clothes.
+This is a gorgeous wooden magnetic doll that come with a variety of clothes.

 From my research it appears that most speech therapists are encouraging children to spend less time in front of screens or with battery operated toys.
 I hope this blog has got you thinking about the toys you already have that may encourage language development and perhaps help you choose a few new ones!